 Scott C. Smith is a partner in the Municipal Law practice group of Best Best & Krieger LLP, where he has specialized in municipal, land use and environmental law since graduating from law school in 1985.
 In 2011, the Los Angeles Daily Journal named Mr. Smith one of California’s top 25 land use attorneys.
 He serves on the California State Bar Public Law Section's Executive Committee, the League of California Cities Legal Advocacy Committee, and as Secretary of the Orange County City Attorneys Association.
 Mr. Smith served on the firm’s executive committee from 2006-2012.

 Mr. Smith currently serves as contract City Attorney for the cities of San Clemente (2015 - present) and Aliso Viejo (2001-present).
 He has also served as City Attorney for the cities of Lake Forest (2004-2015), Santee (1996-2004), La Verne (1987-1991) and Big Bear Lake (1992-1996), and has provided city attorney services, either as general or special counsel, to the Cities of Yorba Linda, Claremont, Corona, La Verne, Fontana and Vista.
-He is general counsel to Helix Water District in San Diego County, which serves a population of approximately 250,000.
+He is general counsel to Santa Margarita Water District.
 He serves as associate counsel to Orange County and Santa Clara County Local Agency Formation Commissions and as special counsel to other LAFCOs.

 Mr. Smith graduated valedictorian from Utah State University with a degree in political science and Spanish.
 He received his J.D. degree with honors from Brigham Young University Law School in 1985.
 He joined BB&K upon law school graduation and bar admission in 1985.